GoodLife Fitness: Criticisms

-Class action over compensation practices

 In October 2016, a class action lawsuit was launched against Goodlife Fitness alleging that it had failed to pay certain employees of its Ontario gyms some of the wages they were owed under Ontario law.
 The members of the proposed class would have included all non-managerial employees for a period beginning October 14, 2014.
 In July 2018, the court approved a $7.5 million settlement of the proposed class action.

 In media

 GoodLife Fitness has taken part in Undercover Boss Canada and Canada Sings.